The best POS systems for restaurants in 2025

 Why is Epos Now a top POS system for restaurants?

-If you need to stay on top of a large, complex inventory, Epos Now’s cloud-based software should make your life a lot easier thanks to features like uploading and editing items in bulk to save time, stock alerts, and even cost vs profit analysis, which is particularly helpful for identifying what menu items are more lucrative than others.
+If you need to stay on top of a large, complex inventory, Epos Now’s cloud-based software should make your life easier.
+This is thanks to features like stock alerts, the ability to upload and edit items in bulk to save time, and cost vs profit analyses, which are particularly helpful for identifying what menu items are more lucrative than others.
+We also appreciate that Epos Now includes an automatic offline mode, so you can avoid losing payments.

 How much does it cost?